 Yep, pizza is not off-limits—you just have to be clever when cooking!
 This recipe uses cauliflower as a base instead of your traditional pizza dough.
 The result?
-A gluten-free, low-carb and delicious dinner.
+A gluten-free, low-carb, and delicious dinner.
 Full recipe here.

-Shakshouka is an easy one-dish meal that's vegetarian, healthy and full of goodness.
+Shakshouka is an easy one-dish meal that's vegetarian, healthy, and full of goodness.
 Thanks to the protein in the eggs, it's filling too.
 Sure, we love to dunk in a slice of sourdough, but if you're zero-carbing it, it's just as good without.

 These ground-turkey stuffed peppers are seriously delicious.
 They do contain a small amount of rice to bulk up the filling, but if you're wanting to go zero-carb (rather than low-carb), switch out the rice with a vegetable alternative.
-Also, if you're wanting to super-skinny the recipe, hold back on the cheese or use an extra-mature cheddar for bags of flavour.
+Also, if you're wanting to super-skinny the recipe, hold back on the cheese or use an extra-mature cheddar for bags of flavor.

 Cauliflower Fried Rice

 This vegetarian and gluten-free fried rice recipe uses cauliflower as a carb substitute and only takes 15 minutes to make.
 Add in chicken or prawns to beef up the recipe even more.